Gazprom to start gas supplies to China via Siberia in December 2019

-BEIJING/MOSCOW Russia's largest natural gas producer Gazprom will start supplying fuel to China through Siberia on Dec.
-20, 2019, Gazprom Chief Executive Alexei Miller told reporters on Tuesday, after a meeting with China National Petroleum Company (CNPC).
+BEIJING/MOSCOW (Reuters) - Russia's largest natural gas producer Gazprom will start supplying fuel to China through Siberia on Dec.
+20, 2019, Gazprom Chief Executive Alexei Miller told reporters, after a meeting with China National Petroleum Company (CNPC).

 CNPC chairman Wang Yulin and Gazprom's Miller met during this week's visit to Moscow by President Xi Jinping and signed a China-Russia supplementary purchase and sale contract, the state-owned Chinese company said on its website on Wednesday.